sujith-eag/vu-library/docs/java/java_core/06_methods/03_static_vargs.md

+# static & vargs

-#### Understanding static
+## static

-When a member is declared static, it can be accessed before any objects of its class are created, and without reference to any object.
-You can declare both methods and variables to be static.
+Both methods and variables can be declared to be static. static member, can be accessed before any objects of its class are created, and without reference to any object.

-The most common example of a static member is main( ).
+`main()` is the most common example of a static member.
+It must be called by the JVM when program begins.

+>[!note]
-main( ) is declared as static because it must be called by the JVM when your program begins.
-Outside the class, to use a static member, you need only specify the name of its class followed by the dot operator.
+>To use a static member outside the class, you need only specify the name of its class followed by the dot operator.
 No object needs to be created.

-if you want to assign the value 10 to a static variable called count that is part of the Timer class, use this line:
-`Timer.count = 10;`
+if you want to assign the value 10 to a static variable called count that is part of the Timer class : `Timer.count = 10;`

 This format is similar to that used to access normal  instance variables through an object, except that the class name is used.

-A static method can be called in the same way—by use of the dot operator on the name of the class.
+>[!important]

-Variables declared as static are, essentially, global variables.
+>Variables declared as static are, essentially, global variables.
 When an object is declared, no copy of a static variable is made.
 Instead, all instances of the class share the same static variable.

-The difference between a static method and a normal method is that the static method is called through its class name, without any object of that class being created.
+A static method can be called by using dot operator on the name of the class.
+The difference between a static and normal method is that the static method is called through its class name, without any object of that class being created.

 Methods declared as static have several restrictions:
-●They can directly call only other static methods in their class.
+* They can directly call only other static methods in their class.
-●They can directly access only static variables in their class.
+* They can directly access only static variables in their class.
-●They do not have a this reference.
+* They do not have a `this` reference.

-___

-#### Static Blocks
+## static Blocks

+A static block is executed when the class is first loaded.
+Thus, it is executed before the class can be used for any other purpose.

-Sometimes a class will require some type of initialization before it is ready to create objects.
+Useful when a class will require some type of initialization before it is ready to create objects.
 For example, it might need to establish a connection to a remote site.
 It also might need to initialize certain static variables before any of the class’ static methods are used.
-To handle these types of situations, Java allows you to declare a static block.
-A static block is executed when the class is first loaded.
-Thus, it is executed before the class can be used for any other purpose.

 ```java
 // Use a static block